The Million Dollar Question: What’s the ROI of branding and how is it measure exactly?

 Those metrics for both the goals and the ROI of your brand should combine: ✔️Knowledge Metrics that measure the popularity of your brand. ✔️Preference Metrics that measure how your customers perceive your brand and your company’s position within your industry. ✔️Financial Metrics that measure both internal numbers and the numbers compared to your competors.

-Knowledge Metrics and visibility of your brand could be for example: ✔️Media coverage and earned media (that was not paid for) ✔️Website Traffic and visits ✔️Google Search Volume Data ✔️Brand mention tracking ✔️External links ✔️Video views ✔️Content downloads ✔️Company locator searche ✔️Reach of your social media content
+Knowledge Metrics and visibility of your brand could be for example: ✔️Media coverage and earned media (that was not paid for) ✔️Website traffic and visits ✔️Google search volume data ✔️Brand mention tracking ✔️External links ✔️Video views ✔️Content downloads ✔️Company locator search ✔️Reach of your social media content

-Preference Metrics: ✔️Customer satisfaction score ✔️User demographic ✔️Surveys on brand awarenes and reputation ✔️Internal and external surveys ✔️Questionnaires to existing customers ✔️Reviews to you and review sires ✔️The success of advertising campaigns ✔️Engagement score
+Preference Metrics: ✔️Customer satisfaction score ✔️User demographic ✔️Surveys on brand awareness and reputation ✔️Internal and external surveys ✔️Questionnaires to existing customers ✔️Reviews to you and review sites ✔️The success of advertising campaigns ✔️Engagement score

-Financial Metrics: ✔️Revenue ✔️Sales ✔️Orderd ✔️Leads ✔️Number of new customers
+Financial Metrics: ✔️Revenue ✔️Sales ✔️Ordered ✔️Leads ✔️Number of new customers

-Tracking those numbers are important but it’s not all to conserd about.
-You still need to know if your product or service differentiates, what drives your brand’s strengths.
-So once a year determine the value of your brand in anticipation of selling your company.
+Tracking those numbers is important but it’s not all to be concerned about.
+You still need to know if your product or service differentiates, and what drives your brand’s strengths.
+So once a year, determine the value of your brand in anticipation of selling your company.
 That’s a good metric too.

-So let’s keep changing the world one brand at a time and depending on your industry, competitors, customers and goals combining the most suitable metrics for your business.
+So let’s keep changing the world one brand at a time.